Updated: Feb 7, 2022

 Knowing we can be ourselves

 INFJs are known as social chameleons.
-We adapt our personality to best suit those around us.
+We adapt our personalities to best suit those around us.
 Most of the time we do this without really even noticing what’s going on.
 But sometimes it is noticeable and it gets old.
 We want someone that we can be truly ourselves around and not have to worry about judgment.

-Surface level conversations are the bane of our existence.
+Surface-level conversations are the bane of our existence.
 We want to talk about deep and meaningful things.
 We can spend hours and hours talking about the meaning of life, the effects of our childhood and self-development.
 We’ll sit and talk for hours about anything that’s complex and interesting.
 We love to sort out puzzles for fun.
 We walk away from these kinds of conversations feeling recharged and ready to conquer the world.

 The inside of our head is such a messy and convoluted web of information and connections that we need the outside world to be organized and under control.
 We love labels and highlighters and file folders, anything that makes us feel like we have our life together.
 We’ll spend hours organizing and reorganizing the files on our computer to make sure they make the most sense and are easy to access.
 We like things to be efficient.
 We’ll be most at ease and internally happy when things are all in their place.